ibm-cloud-docs/discovery-data/connect.md

         - To crawl a specific folder, enter `box://app.box.com/user/USER_ID/folder/FOLDER_ID/FolderName`.
         - To crawl a specific user, enter `box://app.box.com/user/USER_ID/`.

     - **Enable Document Level Security** - This toggle is `off` by default.
 You must enable this option to activate document level security.
 When enabled, this option ensures that users can crawl and query content they have access to when logged in to Box.
-For more information, see [Configuring document level security](/docs/services/discovery-data?topic=discovery-data-configuredls#configuredls).
+For more information, see [About document level security](/docs/services/discovery-data?topic=discovery-data-configuredls#configuredls).
 1. Click the **Create collection** button.